BalmaBrian/Stamper/README.md

 After you run that the resulting output should look cool!
 If there is an error then make sure you have OpenSCad installed and or you are using Python 3.

 ### Running Stamper
-To run stamper put any small 300x300 png or jpeg file in the folder `TurnsFilesB&W/` and run the python command:
+To run stamper put any small 300x300 png or jpeg file in the directory `TurnsFilesB&W/` and run the python command:
 ```bash
 $ python3 main.py
 ```